Merkel cell carcinoma risk factors

 A risk factor is anything that affects your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
 Some risk factors, like smoking and too much sun exposure, can be changed.
-Others, like a person’s age or family history, can’t be changed.
+Others, like your age or family history, can’t be changed.

-There are a few known risk factors for Merkel cell carcinoma (MCC).
+There are a few known risk factors for MCC.

 Infection with Merkel cell polyomavirus (MCV)